nickzinn/zmanLang/spec-vm.md

     •    Stack: VM-defined (host ABI)
     •    Effect: invoke host function id
     •    Trap: host may signal trap
+    •    Notes: see §5.5 for the recommended syscall IDs used by this project.

 TRAP u16 (0x03)
     •    Size: 3